franciscopuyo/hotelspractice/Readme.md

 ### What's left
 - Add unit tests
-- Add eslint tool
+- Add eslint tool (DONE)
 - Add mock api for dev enviroment in case the server is down
 - Add configuration urls handling for more enviroments
-- Server side rendering to improve results rendering (it has a good performance anyway)
+- Server side rendering to improve results rendering (it has a good performance anyway) (Wont do)
-- Clean unneded dependencies from package.json
+- Clean unneded dependencies from package.json (DONE)
 - Test on IE and Firefox
 - Improve some code stuff (missing index.js files in reducers and actions, actions hardcoded and there are no constants)
 - Is sagas really required?
-For the moment no, perhaps in a bigger app
+For the moment no, perhaps in a bigger app (DONE at least using thunk)
 - Handle error response with axios (it needs a middleware to handle some error codes).
-- **Add react proptypes and default props** (I coded fast and I leave them to the end)
+- **Add react proptypes and default props** (I coded fast and I leave them to the end) (DONE)